1. Open hours and access

 2 a. : In the Brasserie and the wine bar

-It is obligatory to wear a shirt and tie.
+It is obligatory to wear a Jacket and shirt.

 Jeans may be worn provided that they are tidy and without holes.